Hectoralvf/Undo-Redo-Buttons/README.md

 # Undo Redo Buttons

-This Visual Studio Code extension adds accessible buttons on the status bar for the undo and redo commands.
+This Visual Studio Code extension adds accessible buttons on the top right of the editor for the undo and redo commands.

 ## Features

-- Adds two buttons to the status bar: one for undoing the last action, and one for redoing the last action
+- Adds two buttons to the editor: one for undoing the last action, and one for redoing the last action
-- The buttons support for using Unicode symbols as the labels and use the current theme accent color

 ## Development

 This extension was, as my previous extension, developed using OpenAI's ChatGPT December 15 Version.

 ## Release Notes

+- **v1.1.0** (27-12-2022)
+  - The buttons are moved to the top right corner of the editor.

 - **v1.0.1** (27-12-2022)
   - Added support for using Unicode symbols as the labels for the undo and redo buttons.